alexseong/dsy_python_programming/notes/workflow.md

 * Google Chrome

-  Our browser of choice here Galvanize.
+  Our browser of choice here Ellite.
 Use it.

 * Homebrew